Spirent/openperf/doc/dev-guide/module-packetio.md

 }
 ```

-The mbuf/pbuf allocation scheme is very smart, and relying on the _headroom_ capability from the DPDK mbuf, as shown below:
+The mbuf/pbuf allocation scheme is very smart, and relying on the _headroom_ capability from the DPDK mbuf, as shown below.
+The `pbuf_alloc` method is overriden by ICP to allocate and _mbuf_ instead with the headroom correctly setup with a puf.

 ![mbuf-pbuf](../images/mbuf-pbuf-memory-structure.png)